Managing teams: 5 ways to get from ‘good’ to ‘great’

 Volumes of books have been written on the subject of management, so the tips below are far from a comprehensive list or things you’ve never heard before.
 But these are the things I’m in the process of learning and wish I’d known a few years ago.

 Firstly, getting the right people in the right seats doing the right things is critical.
 A big part of getting this right is in your recruitment process.
 It can be tempting to fill a vacant position to alleviate pressure on yourself or others, but making the wrong hire can cause way more pain in the long run.
-When recruiting make sure you do the following:
+Use some strategic management skills; when recruiting make sure you do the following:

 - Ask the right interview questions.
 You’ll never learn everything about a candidate in 1 interview but you can learn a lot about them by asking the right questions over multiple interviews.
 Read this article: “Best Interview Questions for Employers to Ask Applicants” for some great tips for interview questions:

 - Get other team members involved in the interview process.
 You will be surprised at the insight that other people in the organisation have and this helps when deciding on whether or not the candidate will be a good culture fit.
 Another spin-off of getting other team members involved is that it is a good development opportunity for them.
 They get to see what you do and then do it themselves.

 - Get the candidate to perform a task or a skills tests.
 This is a helpful way of assessing their ability and work ethic.
 Be sure to set up relevant tasks and advise the candidate beforehand.

 - Always check references!
 This is critical.
 Insight from previous employers is gold and can be a very useful indicator of future behaviour.
 Try and get hold of references that the candidate has not given you, if you can.